-Statistical Process Control (SPC) is a type of quality control practice which uses statistical methods to monitor and control a process.
+Statistical Process Control (SPC) is a type of quality control practice that uses statistical methods to monitor and control a process.
 It allows manufacturing facilities to observe and manage behaviors, uncover bottlenecks, and discover solutions for production problems.

 SPC Quality Charts

 Also known as a Shewhart chart, an SPC control chart monitors how processes change over time.
 Data points are plotted based on time, and there is a central line to indicate the average and an upper and lower line to depict control limits.
 Analyzing these data points allows manufacturers to determine whether process variation is consistent, in control, or unpredictable.
 When a process is deemed unpredictable, it means that it is out of control and impacted by special causes of variation.
 For a quick video on how it works, watch this introduction video about SPC: What is it, and why is it needed?

 - Identifying problems as they occur for prompt correction